Shadcn Form

 Building forms in React used to suck.
-This setup combines React Hook Form with Zod validation so you get type safety, error handling, and all that good stuff without the usual headaches.
+This shadcn/ui setup combines React Hook Form with Zod validation so you get type safety, error handling, and all that good stuff without the usual headaches in your React apps.

 A clean, accessible form with real-time validation: